-So I was thinking… how fast can I introduce improper use of the ellipsis?
+So I was thinking… how fast can I introduce the improper use of the ellipsis?

 Not bad, eh?
 Just three words in.